TritonDataCenter/manta-muskie/docs/internal/acuserguide.md

 ### User Management

-The basic building blocks of access control in the Joyent Cloud are rules, policies, users and roles.
+The basic building blocks of access control in Triton Data Center are rules, policies, users and roles.

 * **Rules** are specified using individual Aperture sentences.
 They contain